Using Parasoft C/C++test With CMake for Static Analysis

 4 min read

-Our challenge was to introduce static analysis and unit testing capabilities into large and complex projects that are based on the adaptive AUTOSAR platform.
+Our goal was to introduce static analysis and unit testing capabilities into large and complex projects that are based on the adaptive AUTOSAR platform.
 These projects were composed of multiple static and dynamic libraries and many executables.

 Integrating Static Analysis Into CMake-Based Projects